Billionaire Michael Bloomberg considers 2020 Democratic run for president

 ------

-Associated Press writers Jill Colvin in Washington, Alexandra Jaffe and Thomas Beaumont in Des Moines, Iowa, and Nicholas Riccardi in Denver contributed to this report.
+Associated Press writers Jill Colvin in Washington, Alexandra Jaffe and Thomas Beaumont in Des Moines, Iowa, Michelle R. Smith in Providence, R.I., and Nicholas Riccardi in Denver contributed to this report.

 Top Video